ja9-look/ecosphere/README.md

 - **"NFT not approved for transfer"**: Admin must approve the NFT before it can be purchased
 - **PIN challenge doesn't appear**: Check user token validity and ensure proper Circle SDK initialization

+## ⚠️ Implementation Status

+### Work-in-Progress Features

+#### NFT Approval & Purchase Flow

+The NFT approval and purchase flow is currently a work-in-progress.
+While the code structure and API endpoints have been created, there may be issues with:

+- NFT approval transaction completion
+- Purchase transaction execution

+For this reason, please note that some functionalities in relation to these specific flows may not work end-to-end in the current version.

+### Next Steps for Implementation

+To complete these features, the following work is planned:

+- Finalizing the smart contract interaction for NFT approvals
+- Ensuring proper wallet address handling between NFT and swap contracts
+- Improving error handling for failed transactions
+- Adding transaction status tracking and notifications
+- Comprehensive testing of the entire flow

 ## Future Enhancements

 Potential improvements for the project: